Learn more about park and recreation districts in our community.

 To view details click on the linked title above or use the arrows below.

-South Suburban Parks and Recreation District (SSPRD) provides services for residents living in central and west portions of Centennial.
-The Park District has more than 100 parks, 100+ miles of trails and 3,800 acres of open space.
+South Suburban Parks and Recreation District (SSPRD) provides services for residents living in the central and west portions of Centennial.
+The Park District has more than 100 parks, 100+ miles of trails and 3,800 acres of open space including 21 parks, nine natural open spaces, and 11 trails/greenbelts to name a few located within Centennial.
 Highlights include the Goodson Recreation Center, a full-service facility, located on S. University Blvd. near Arapahoe Rd.
 The Family Sports Center on Peoria St. includes the Sports Dome and Family Sports Golf Course.

 The Arapahoe Park and Recreation District (APRD) provides services to residents who live generally east of Parker Rd. and north of Arapahoe Rd.
-Arapahoe Park and Recreation District has 14 parks, approximately 14 miles of trails and maintains more than 300 acres of open space.
+Arapahoe Park and Recreation District has 24 parks and 9 within Centennial, approximately 14 miles of trails, and maintains more than 300 acres of open space.
 Most popular features include the Trails Recreation Center and neighboring skate park.
 APRD is actively developing additional park locations, trails and refurbishing other parks.

 The Arapahoe County Recreation District (ACRD) was created in 1988 by the Board of County Commissioners under Title 30 of the Colorado Revised Statutes.
 (Resolution # 1611-88).
 A Title 30 Recreation District is primarily a taxing district with limited powers that is ultimately controlled by the Board of County Commissioners; whereas, a Title 32 Park and Recreation District is a separate local government with comprehensive powers that is operated independently from the County.
 The ACRD created and manages the Dove Valley Regional Park at S Potomac Street and E Broncos Parkway and can only provide passive recreation amenities due to the restrictions of the Resolution.